wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/frc-game-tools.rst

 .. image:: images/labview/ni-package-license.png

 If you see this screen, click :guilabel:`Next`.
-This screen just confirms that you agree to NI Package Manager License agreement.
+This screen confirms that you agree to NI Package Manager License agreement.

 Disable Windows Fast Startup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/labview/labview_fast_startup.png

-It's recommended to leave this screen as-is, as Windows Fast Startup can cause issues with the NI drivers require to image the roboRIO.
+It is recommended to leave this screen as-is, as Windows Fast Startup can cause issues with the NI drivers required to image the roboRIO.
 Go ahead and click :guilabel:`Next`.

 NI Package Manager Review
 ^^^^^^^^^^^^^^^^^^^^^^^^^